-The British Council’s work on women and girls is based on a holistic approach that tackles gender inequalities from a number of perspectives and demanding action from a number of stakeholders.
-It recognises that change is needed to support women and girls’ awareness, capacities and abilities, as well as creating opportunities and an enabling environment for empowerment.
+We take a holistic approach to tackling gender inequalities.
+Our approach recognises that change is needed to support women and girls’ awareness, capacities and abilities, and to create opportunities and an enabling environment for empowerment.

-Given that discriminatory social attitudes, beliefs and social norms can negatively affect women and girls’ empowerment, some of the British Council’s work on women and girls also seeks to understand, explore and influence change in attitudes, as well as foster opportunities for influencing social norms in the longer term.
+Given that discriminatory social attitudes, beliefs and social norms can negatively affect women and girls’ empowerment, some of our work on women and girls seeks to understand, explore and influence change in attitudes, as well as foster opportunities for influencing social norms in the longer term.

 We offer different opportunities for women and girls' empowerment through a range of programmes in 110 countries and use the following five intended outcomes to frame the work we do in this area: